SQULS/Anamorph.js/README.md

     random: true,
     start: 100,
     end: 300,
-    backup: 'flower.jpg'
+    backup: 'cloud.jpg'
 }

 anamorph(properties)
 ```
-File formats supported are .jpg, .gif & .png for images and .mp4 for video.
+File formats supported are ._jpg_, ._gif_ & ._png_ for images and ._mp4_ for video.

 As some mobile devices and tablets do not allow autoplaying of video it is always prudent to pass a backup image.
-Anamoprh will detect what type of device you are using.
+Anamorph will detect what type of device you are using.

 ## License
 This project is Unlicensed - see the [LICENSE](LICENSE) file for details.